 The insurance industry in New Zealand is a dynamic market, with events of the past few years forcing many to re-examine the adequacy of cover, both domestically and commercially.
 We are seeing a move by many businesses to a more in-depth analysis of risk.

 We act for a number of New Zealand’s major insurers and their clients.
-We’ve been partnering with insurers and insureds to deal with claims effectively and to help reduce the incidence of claims in the future by identifying key areas of risk and delivering targeted training.
-Insurers choose to work with us because of our wealth of insurance experience, our national coverage and our cost-effective advice.
-We are insurance specialists but the breadth of experience at Duncan Cotterill means we can also call on other specialists in areas such as resource management and employment when necessary.
-Our clients benefit from our full service expertise.
+We’ve been partnering with insurers to deal with claims effectively and to help reduce the incidence of claims in the future by identifying key areas of risk and delivering targeted training.
+Insurers and brokers choose to work with us because of our wealth of insurance experience, our national coverage and our cost-effective advice.
+We are insurance specialists but also have a full service firm offering which means we can also call on other specialists in areas such as employment, resource management and technology when necessary.

-Ranked Tier 1 in the Legal 500 Asia Pacific 2021 legal directory, our team is described as having a "real focus on best resolution and the firepower to see things through by way of expert surgical litigation" and as "...personable, efficient and reliable."
+Ranked Tier 1 in the Legal 500 Asia Pacific 2022 legal directory, our team is described as having a "strong insurance base across the country...[with a] strong presence in the South Island [as] a bonus" and as having "a breadth of partners with a wide variety of experiences who can practically assist their insurer clients."
 We have also been listed in the 5-Star Insurance Law Firm report in New Zealand for 2021 by Insurance Business and NZ Lawyer.

 - Material damage – damage to commercial buildings and houses